-36 Terrifying Financial Horror Stories
+"My Wife's Loans Are Ruining Our Lives": 36 Financial Decisions People Regret

 I started with an internet startup company in 1997.
 They paid out a small amount of stock options — which grew exponentially in value over the years, especially with splits.
 I hung in there for five years, allowing my options to fully vest.
 They were worth several hundred thousand when I left to take a less stressful job.

 If I had simply hung on to my full portfolio, without touching it, I could retire today.
 E-company is massive.
 Instead, I sold a bunch to reinvest in retirement funds — not a BAD idea, but it has grown a fraction of the stock value.
-And every time I felt it peaked, causing me to sell some, it took off again, making my sale-off a constantly bad idea.
+And every time I felt it peaked, causing me to sell some, it took off again, making my sell-off a constantly bad idea.

 Now I have to sell some every year to stay "retired" while working other jobs — it'll probably be gone when my retirement fund kicks in.
 If I had left it alone and trusted in its growth I would be living like a king now for the rest of my life.
 None of my other investments paid off.